 Repeated cleanings of the ear canal

 Meticulous control of diabetes Diabetes Mellitus (DM) Diabetes mellitus is a disorder in which the body does not produce enough or respond normally to insulin, causing blood sugar (glucose) levels to be abnormally high.
-Urination and thirst are... read more is essential.
+Symptoms of diabetes may... read more is essential.
 If possible, doctors stop giving any drug that suppresses the immune system Some Drugs That Can Cause Immunodeficiency .

 Drugs Mentioned In This Article